 Impartial Third Parties (Mediators) in Alternative Dispute Resolution

 To be appointed in this role, the Mediator must meet some qualifications before the court may appoint them.
 In addition to the Court-appointing a Mediator, the parties involved in the dispute can agree upon who is selected as their Mediator.

-What Is an Impartial Party?
+What Is Considered an Impartial Party?

-Standards & Duties of Impartial Third Parties
+What Are the Standards & Duties of Impartial Third Parties?

 - All matters are confidential, including the conduct and demeanor of the parties and their counsel during the settlement process.
-Matters should never be disclosed to anyone including the appointing court.
+Matters should never be disclosed to anyone, including the appointing court.